-National Register of Historic Places, National Historic Landmark Landmarks are listed in (not on) the national register (not registry).
+National Register of Historic Places, National Historic Landmark All landmarks are listed in (not on) the National Register (not registry).

-Obsidian Cliff is listed in the National Register of Historic Places; it was designated a National Historic Landmark in 1996.
+Obsidian Cliff is a National Historic Landmark listed in the National Register.
+It was designated a landmark in 1996.

 national seashore But Fire Island National Seashore.

 +* Native Capitalize when related to culture or identity.

 Components of Native and Spanish cultures can be found throughout the missions.

 Drought, disease, and increasing competition with other Tribes led some Native people to enter the missions.